ghollisjr/timer/README.txt

 make-sbcl-core somewhere in your $PATH so that you can automatically build SBCL cores for scripting.
 See the sbcl-script README for more information.

+The gui.core file is larger than it needs to be.
+This is because I personally reuse SBCL cores whenever possible, so this same core can be used for many different GUI applications with small scripts that load them.
+The minimal requirements are the ones listed above, so changing the core would be as simple as editing build-gui-core.sh to only load those systems into the core file.